Farm machinery is widely recognized as being highly hazardous to work with on the job.

 - Shear points—Workers can be cut or mutilated when the edges of two sharp objects, such as those found on harvesting machines, move quickly toward each other.

-- Requires to operate machinery at such high speeds that they have only seconds to perform tasks.
+- Requires operating machinery at such high speeds that they have only seconds to perform tasks.